yared27/yared27/README.md

 # 💫 About Me:
 Hey, I'm **Yared Alemayehu** a 4th year Software Engineering student at Arba Minch University with a strong interest in backend development and machine learning.
 I’m always open to new challenges and committed to continuously improving my skills.
 I enjoy understanding how systems work under the hood and believe real growth comes from solving real world problems.
-I'm eager to contribute wherever I can while learning and getting better every step of the way
+I'm eager to contribute wherever I can while learning and getting better every step of the way.

 ## 🌐 Socials: